01 of 16

 The town is surrounded by the vineyards of the Santa Ynez Valley, many of which have tasting rooms in town.

 Other curiosities in the area include the miniature ponies at the Quicksilver Ranch and OstrichLand USA Ostrich farm or take a... private tour of Mendenhall's Museum of Gasoline Pumps and Petroliana in nearby Buellton.

 There's also a casino at the nearby Chumash Indian Reservation.
 The hotel and spa at the Chumash Resort get good ratings, but if gaming is your primary getaway goal, there are better places to go near Palm Springs, San Diego, or Temecula.Continue to 6 of 16 below.

 The two most popular mountain destinations from LA are Lake Arrowhead and Big Bear Lake.
 They are only about 50 minutes (25 miles) from each other, so if you're going overnight, you could do both.

-Lake Arrowhead is the closer of the two to Los Angeles.
+Lake Arrowhead is closer to LA of the two.
 The town is smaller and quieter, and many people find its half-timber alpine architecture prettier than Big Bear's more rustic vibe.
 However, there is less access to the lake itself, as the entire lakefront is private property.
-For the visiting public, the Lake Arrowhead Resort and Spa has a restaurant overlooking the lake, a small beach, and in the summer offers boat tours and fishing charters.
+For the visiting public, the Lake Arrowhead Resort and Spa has a restaurant overlooking the lake, a small beach, and boat tours and fishing charters in the summer.
 Resort guests also have access to the Lake Arrowhead Golf and Country Club at the north end of the lake.
-There's a trail around Lake Arrowhead, but (in theory) visitors should be prepared to show their room key when hiking around the lake.
+In theory, there's a public trail around Lake Arrowhead, but visitors should be prepared to show their room key when hiking around the lake.